MatejBursik/Terrain_Generator/README.md

 ## Issues
 - coloring walls has some issues, overall approach to displaying perspective needs to be rethinked
+- need to provide a fragment shader for the lines representing the walls, not all drivers provide a default
 - slow movements and rotation, probably caused by incorrect use of elapsed_time, temporary solution (speed: 5000.0)